ioanassenov/Piezo-Motor-Stage-Scanning/readme.md

 - `testing.m`      A sandbox file for testing purposes
 - `Documentation/` This directory has documentation PDFs from Thorlabs about the relevant components.

+## Hysteresis
+The piezoelectric inertial drive stages exhibit different behaviors moving backward and forward.
+Forward motion is more easily achieved by the Thorlabs PD stages and thus when moving in reverse a larger cycle count is necessary to match an equal forward motion.
+This value can change depending on load configuration.
+Therefore the appropriate jog step counts must be updated in the autosequence.

 ## Dependencies
 The code in this repo uses the .NET objects and methods defined in Thorlabs' Kinesis DLLs provided for free available on their [website](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=Motion_Control&viewtab=0).